 LAS VEGAS -- Sean Miller feels the same way about the Pac-12 officials as you do.

 His job, however, requires that he's not too critical about it through the media.
-That went out the window on Friday night.
+That went out the window on Friday night in the UCLA Bruins' 66-64 win that sent them to the Pac-12 Tournament title game.

 With 4:37 left in the game and the Wildcats clinging to a 56-54 lead that had shrunk from 11, Miller was called for a technical foul when Arizona point guard Mark Lyons seemingly lost the ball, then regained it leading to a turnover.
 The Wildcats' head coach thought that UCLA Bruins guard Jordan Adams touched the ball, thereby making it a legal play.